Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Conclusions

 \section{Conclusions}

-We present in this paper a family of charged black hole solutions in quintic quasi-topological gravity.
-The corresponding action contains quintic curvature terms and yields second-order equations of motion for any spacetime in dimension $5 \le [\frac{n}{2}]$, except for $n = 10$.
-This class of theories can give rise to a new gravitational solution that is consistent with the physical theory of AdS/CFT correspondence.
-We have also derived conserved and thermodynamic quantities which satisfy the first law of thermodynamics.
+In this study, a family of charged black hole solutions within the framework of 5QTG has been introduced.
+By incorporating quintic curvature terms into the action, second-order equations of motion have been derived for spacetimes with dimensions $5 \le [\frac{n}{2}]$, except for the case of $n=10$.
+These theories exhibit interesting properties that align with the principles of the AdS/CFT correspondence.

-We then proceed by numerical analyses to investigate the physical properties of the solutions in three different spacetimes: AdS, dS, and flat spacetime.
-Depending on the value of the charge Q and for fixed values of other parameters, the solutions can result in a non-extremal black hole for $q < q_{min}$, a black hole with two horizons for $q_{min} < q < q_{ext}$, an extremal black hole for $q = q_{ext}$, or a naked singularity for $q > q_{ext}$.
+To investigate the physical properties of these solutions, numerical analyses have been performed in three distinct spacetime backgrounds: AdS, dS, and flat spacetime.
+Depending on the charge parameter $q$, while keeping other parameters fixed, various scenarios arise.
+These scenarios include non-extremal black holes for $q < q_{min}$, black holes with two horizons for $q_{min} < q < q_{ext}$, extremal black holes for $q = q_{ext}$, or naked singularities for $q > q_{ext}$.

+These results provide insights into the rich and diverse behavior of the charged black hole solutions in 5QTG, allowing for a better understanding of the physical implications and implications for the AdS/CFT correspondence.

-Initially one might anticipate that in the absence of electric charge and with $k = 1$, the black hole would have only one horizon, like the Schwarzschild black hole.
-However, we found that 5QT gravity can act as an effective electric charge, allowing for the possibility of a black hole with two horizons.
+In this study of Reissner-Nordström black holes in 5QTG, several noteworthy findings have been obtained.
+Firstly, it was discovered that in the absence of electric charge ($q=0$) and for $k=1$ (corresponding to Schwarzschild black holes), the black hole solution is not limited to a single horizon as initially expected.
+Instead, 5QTG has the ability to effectively mimic an electric charge, allowing for the possibility of black holes with two horizons.

-5QT gravity, like 4QT, exhibits a distinct behavior compared to 3QT and Einstein gravity.
-For instance, they can give rise to a black hole with three horizons for $k = -1$, while the other two (3QT and Einstein) gravities only permit two horizons.
+Comparisons were made between the behavior of 5QTG and other theories, such as 4QTG, 3QTG, and Einstein gravity.
+It was observed that 4- and 5QTGs possess the remarkable property of generating black holes with three horizons for $k = -1$, while 3QTG and Einstein gravity are limited to two horizons.

+Special cases of 5QTG were also investigated analytically, including the pure quintic and vacuum degenerate cases.
+In the vacuum degenerate case, which excludes mass and charge contributions, a single horizon was found, in contrast to the cases involving mass and charge.